MIDL-Conference/midl-website-2025/pages/registration.md

 Each accepted paper needs **at least one author to register** for the conference.
 Please make sure to **enter the ID of the paper** you submitted on the registration form.

 **One registration covers one paper**, whether it is a full or short paper.
 This policy helps ensure fair coverage of conference costs and supports a balanced review and presentation process across all accepted papers.
+The **exception** to this policy is if you are the first author on 2 papers.
+In this case your registration will cover both of your papers.
+In this case, since the registration form only allows for a single paper number, please email 2025@midl.io with your name and second paper ID after you have registered your first paper.

 ## Fees